8 Can’t-Miss Winter Walks Near Seattle and Portland

 Eastbank Esplanade — There’s nothing better for great city and river views, public art and general Portland flair than a stroll along the Eastbank Esplanade, which runs for 1.5 miles along the east bank of the Willamette River.
 For a nice 3-mile loop, cross over to the west side of the river at the Hawthorne Bridge, then head north through Waterfront Park and cross back over at the Steel Bridge.

 Forest Park — The mack daddy of all urban parks, Portland’s Forest Park covers more than 5,000 acres and has at least 80 miles of trails, fire lanes and forest roads to explore.
-Find some of our favorite strolls here.
+Find some of our favorite strolls through the park.